Researchers’ Support Pack

 What happens?

-After consultation, researchers must complete a “Document Review Request” form, provided by the PPI Team and return a completed version to the PPI Coordinator, along with a maximum of three documents for review.
+After consultation, researchers must complete the “Document Review Request” form and send a maximum of three documents to the PPI Coordinator for review.
 The panel is then sent an invitation to get involved with some details on the project along with the documents.
 Interested panel members have 14 calendar days to respond with their comments.
 One working day later, these are compiled into an anonymous report and returned to you.

 How do I get the most out of this experience?